kubermatic/docs/content/kubermatic/v2.20/tutorials_howtos/administration/admin_panel/presets_management/_index.en.md

 ```

 This file defines credentials for all listed providers.
 The accessible name for this preset is `example`.
 Only users with
 `example.com` domain can see this preset.
-Lack of the `requiredEmailDomains` field makes the preset available for everyone.
+Lack of the `requiredEmails` field makes the preset available for everyone.